For years, Frank, a 55-year-old aerospace engineer from Seattle, had been trying to get his blood pressure under control.

 Drugs Treat Symptoms, Not Cause

-What it all boils down is that the “typical medical treatment for hypertension is all wrong,” asserts Dr. Marquit.
+What it all boils down is that the “typical medical treatment for hypertension is all wrong,” asserts Dr. Fruge.
 “When initially diagnosed with high blood pressure, doctors usually give patients a drug, and often blood pressure will in fact drop.
 But for many, this drop is only temporary.
-The longer they’re on drug treatment, the more likely it is that they’ll require more and more drugs to keep blood pressure down below 140/90, which is still a far cry from the physiologically normal level of less than 120/80.
+The longer they’re on drug treatment, the more likely it is that they’ll require more and more drugs to keep blood pressure down.

 “Eventually, even three and more medications can’t get blood pressure below the hypertensive level.
-That’s a very scary problem because blood pressure above 140/90 quadruples the risk of cardiovascular events, like heart attacks and strokes, compared to blood pressure in the optimal range of less than 110/70.”
+That’s a very scary problem because high blood pressure quadruples the risk of cardiovascular events, like heart attacks and strokes, compared to blood pressure in the optimal range.”

 Meal Plan For Resistant Hypertension